juhalehtonen/discowatch/README.md

 Currently only two commands are available:

 - `!ow battletag-000` returns stats for the given battletag
-- `!mää` returns stats for message sender, if whitelisted (aka. hardcoded)
+- `!mää` returns stats for message sender, if added to `config/usernames.exs`

 ## Configuration
 Set the `DISCORD_API_TOKEN` environment variable to your Discord API token, and